PhotonVision/photonvision-docs/source/docs/programming/photonlib/util-calculations.rst

 Estimating Field Relative Pose
 ------------------------------
 You can get your robot's ``Pose2D`` on the field using various camera data, target yaw, gyro angle, target pose, and camera position.
+This method estimates the target's relative position using ``estimateCameraToTargetTranslation`` (which uses pitch and yaw to estimate range and heading), and the robot's gyro to estimate the rotation of the target.

 .. tabs::
    .. code-tab:: java